Understanding Subchapter 5 Business Bankruptcy

 How Does a Texas Business Qualify for Subchapter 5 Business Bankruptcy?

-To qualify for a subchapter 5 business bankruptcy, your small business must:
+To qualify for a subchapter 5 business bankruptcy, your business must:

-- Have 50% of your business debt come from business activities
+- Have 50% of your business debt coming from business activities

 What Are the Benefits of a Subchapter 5 Bankruptcy?

 Subchapter 5 bankruptcy was added to the Chapter 11 U.S. Bankruptcy code for a reason.
 For small businesses that are eligible, it provides several benefits that help keep business moving and give business owners the space they need to become profitable again.